-The written exam is specifically designed for entry-level firefighter candidates with little or no previous fire-related experience and will be based upon chapters 3 to 20 of the 7th edition of the "IFSTA" Essentials of Fire Fighting."
+The written exam is specifically designed for entry-level firefighter candidates with little or no previous fire-related experience and will be based upon chapters 3 to 20 of the 7th edition of the "IFSTA Essentials of Fire Fighting."
 The 11⁄2 hour written test will consist of 100 multiple choice questions.
 The Questions and Answers will be chosen based upon any/all study material (ie. textbook, study guides, etc) provided by IFSTA.
 All recommended answers provided by IFSTA will be deemed as being correct; therefore, there is no appeal process.
 There will be provisions made for candidates residing outside Newfoundland and Labrador, however the exam must be written on the same day.
 More information will be provided to candidates who come forward during the application stage to indicate they wish to write the exam remotely.
-The number of candidates moving to Stage 4 will be announced immediately before the exam begins, as well as the number of Temporary Firefighters who will ultimately be hired.
+The anticipated number of candidates moving to Stage 4 will be announced immediately before the exam begins, as well as the anticipated number of Temporary Firefighters who will ultimately be hired.
+Candidates who do not obtain at least 75% on the written exam will be eliminated from the competition.

-STAGE 3 -COGNITIVE ABILITY ASSESSMENT
+STAGE 3 - COGNITIVE ABILITY ASSESSMENT